 -

-- BC SPCA’s Wild ARC opens in Metchosin on Vancouver Island to rehabilitate injured and orphaned wild animals.
+- The BC SPCA’s Wild Animal Rehabilitation Centre (Wild ARC) opened in Metchosin on Vancouver Island to rehabilitate injured and orphaned wild animals.
 During the first full year in operation in 1998, a total of 1,561 patients were admitted.
 Check out Wild ARC’s statistics now.

-- BC SPCA helps fund the University of British Columbia’s Animal Welfare Program.
+- The BC SPCA helped fund the University of British Columbia’s Animal Welfare Program.
 This ongoing partnership highlights the Society’s strong commitment to education and research that improves the lives of animals.

 Thank you!